 - Company Details:

-It includes the registered address, which is the official location of the Company and any changes in the address of the Company during the financial year.
-Along with its principal business activities i.e., the activities of the Company in which the Company primarily engages in.
+It includes the registered address, which is the official location of the Company, and any changes in the address during the financial year, as well as the Company’s principal business activity, i.e., the activities the Company primarily engages in.

 - Company Structure: